jacelynfish/learning-notes/2017/MUST/cn101/Chap 8.md

 #### Network types

-**connected network**: A router for a connected network is added automatically when a router interface is configure with an IP address and subnet mask of this network.
+**connected network**: A route for a connected network is added automatically when a router interface is configure with an IP address and subnet mask of this network.
 This interface becomes part of that network.

 **remote network**: remote networks must be configured manually by the administrator or acquired dynamically via a routing protocol.